-But I can’t completely fault them for their marketing tactics since the programs that they are involved with actually teaches these reviewers to market like that.
+But I can’t completely fault them for their marketing tactics since the programs that they are involved with actually teach these reviewers to market like that.

 I don’t even think many of them take the time to research a company or program and simply rewrite a lot of the articles that are previously written and published.

 This program is structured as an affiliate program so this has certain rules that it must adhere to.